chanshiyucx/blog/journal/004-interview-simulation.md

 The key was building their confidence while maintaining code quality, so I established a standardized code review process to ensure code quality.

-### Deadlines
+### Deadlines / High-Pressure

 > How would you handle tight deadlines with limited resources?

+I actually handle pressure quite well.
 I focus on three things: what's most important, using what we have, and clear communication.

 First, I work with the team to decide what features we must deliver and what can wait.
 At my last job, when we had a tight deadline for a feature, I built the basic functions first, then added extra features later.

-Second, I use existing code and tools instead of building everything new.
-This saves time and reduces mistakes.

-Third, I tell people about problems early, not at the last minute.
+Second, I tell people about problems early, not at the last minute.
 If we need to change the plan, I explain the options clearly.

 I'm happy to work extra hours when needed, but I try to keep code quality good so we don't create bigger problems later.